IFI Design Distinction Awards (IFI DDA)

 Students must enter under the Student category, regardless of their projects’ relation to other categories.

-- Be design works produced within the last three years.
+Eligible projects must be design works produced within the last three years.
 For 2019 entries this means projects completed no earlier than 1 January 2016.
 Works do not have to have been built for consideration in the Student category only.

-IFI DDA Professional Entry Fee: $250
+IFI DDA Professional Entry Fee: $250 USD

-IFI DDA Student Entry Fee: $60
+IFI DDA Student Entry Fee: $60 USD

 Entry also incurs a USD$0.30 processing fee per entry.
 Payment is by credit card only.
 All card payments incur a process fee of 2.9%.
 Accepted cards: America Express, MasterCard, Visa, Diners Club and Discover.
 Currency conversion takes place at the time of entry and is based on current exchange rates.